 I love technology.
 There’s something exciting about opening up a new product and seeing the thought and care that went into designing it.
 And it’s equally sad to watch a product that speaks to you disappear from the world.
-What follows is a love letter to software that is no longer with us, but was still loved.
+What follows is a list of software that is no longer with us, but was still loved.

 In 2007 Leah Culver and Kevin Rose launched Pownce, a personal microblogging service similar to Twitter, but with a very different approach.
 It was a web app first and foremost and because it didn’t need to rely on SMS, it had support for rich content.